input-output-hk/marlowe-doc/docs/developer-tools/runtime/marlowe-runtime-cli/load.md

 ---
-title: Apply multiple inputs to a contract
+title: Load a contract into the contract store
 sidebar_position: 10
 ---